Robotic Processing Automation

 Manual data entry or document capturing is the timeworn method of gathering information from various sources and entering it into a computer or manual files by hand.
 Even in the digital era, surrounded by technology, we can argue that manual data entry has its upsides.

 Further, it raises employment opportunities, as even individuals with basic qualifications can perform manual data capturing.
 Another positive is that some documents are not intelligible for computers.
-For example, the muddled script of an old handwritten letter can only be deciphered by the human gaze.

 Certain company documents are highly classified or sensitive, and it is preferred that these be handled under human supervision.